mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 30 March 2025

-- The average temperature today is 16.14˚C,
+- The average temperature today is 16.18˚C,
-- With highs of 16.64˚C and lows of 15.75˚C,
+- With highs of 16.49˚C and lows of 15.75˚C,
-- It may feel like 15.12˚C with few clouds
+- It may feel like 15.19˚C with clear sky
 - The wind speed is 4.63m/s and visibility is 10000m
-- The pressure is 1023hPa and humidity is 50%
+- The pressure is 1023hPa and humidity is 51%
 - The sun will rise at 05:47 and set at 18:37

 <!-- weather_marker ends -->